Number 1 Ranking!

 Why Major in Risk Management and Insurance

 Student Professional Organization: Gamma Iota Sigma.
-Opportunity to make friends and feel supported in your university experience.
+Opportunity to make friends, connect with industry professionals, and feel supported in your university experience.

 Travel: Conferences in Atlanta, Chicago, Dallas, Columbus, OH, and Indianapolis, IN.
 Study abroad to London, England, and Bermuda.